Welcome to Unify Sedona,

 President

 Jan has a long and successful history of educating children and teachers.
-Her varied roles as teacher, supervisor, counselor, principal and director in urban, suburban and rural settings have brought her broad experience and depth of understanding the crucial issues that face children in our society.
-She earned a BS in Ed., MEd in administration and psychology, and is a Professional Fellow in Community Management from Case Western Reserve University.
-Jan has lectured in the universities in China, Japan and the US to help professional learn how to address children’s unique and differentiated needs.
-In England, she presented a paper at Oxford University.
-Jan moved to Sedona in 2005 and is a founding board member of Northern Arizona Restorative Justice.
-She is also a founding member of Unify Sedona and serves as secretary as well as serving on the board of A Center for Creative Education.
-She is currently the President of Site Council at West Sedona School.
-Jan’s interests include child and animal welfare, lifelong learning and relaxing with family and friends.
+Her varied roles as teacher, supervisor, counselor, principal and director of student services in urban, suburban and rural settings have brought her broad experience and depth of understanding the crucial issues that face children in our diverse society.
+She earned a BS in Ed., MEd in Administration and Psychology, and is a Professional Fellow in Community Management from Case Western Reserve University.
+Jan has lectured in universities in China, Japan, Central America and the United States to help professional educators learn how to assess, address and serve children’s unique and differentiated needs.
+In England, she presented a scholarly paper at Oxford University.
+Jan moved to Sedona in 2005 and is a founding member of Northern Arizona Restorative Justice.
+She has worked with the local public schools and is a founding member of Unify Sedona...a rainbow alliance where she served as secretary and is current president.
+Jan is trained in Heart Centered Hypnotherapy and her interests include child and animal welfare, reading, lifelong learning and relaxing with family and friends.

 President

 Jan has a long and successful history of educating children and teachers.
-Her varied roles as teacher, supervisor, counselor, principal and director in urban, suburban and rural settings have brought her broad experience and depth of understanding the crucial issues that face children in our society.
-She earned a BS in Ed., MEd in administration and psychology, and is a Professional Fellow in Community Management from Case Western Reserve University.
-Jan has lectured in the universities in China, Japan and the US to help professional learn how to address children’s unique and differentiated needs.
-In England, she presented a paper at Oxford University.
-Jan moved to Sedona in 2005 and is a founding board member of Northern Arizona Restorative Justice.
-She is also a founding member of Unify Sedona and serves as secretary as well as serving on the board of A Center for Creative Education.
-She is currently the President of Site Council at West Sedona School.
-Jan’s interests include child and animal welfare, lifelong learning and relaxing with family and friends.
+Her varied roles as teacher, supervisor, counselor, principal and director of student services in urban, suburban and rural settings have brought her broad experience and depth of understanding the crucial issues that face children in our diverse society.
+She earned a BS in Ed., MEd in Administration and Psychology, and is a Professional Fellow in Community Management from Case Western Reserve University.
+Jan has lectured in universities in China, Japan, Central America and the United States to help professional educators learn how to assess, address and serve children’s unique and differentiated needs.
+In England, she presented a scholarly paper at Oxford University.
+Jan moved to Sedona in 2005 and is a founding member of Northern Arizona Restorative Justice.
+She has worked with the local public schools and is a founding member of Unify Sedona...a rainbow alliance where she served as secretary and is current president.
+Jan is trained in Heart Centered Hypnotherapy and her interests include child and animal welfare, reading, lifelong learning and relaxing with family and friends.

 Vice President

 Actively involved in the non-profit community across the Verde Valley, Barry is Vice President and a founding member of Unify Sedona’s Board of Directors.
-He is a board member and lead facilitator for Northern Arizona Restorative Justice and serves on the board of the Sedona International Film Festival.
+He is a founding member and board advisor for Northern Arizona Restorative Justice and serves on the board of the Sedona International Film Festival.
 Raised in New Jersey, he did his undergraduate work at Michigan State university and has continued his graduate studies in the non-profit and philanthropic areas.
 Much of Barry’s work has included the defense of endangered species against extinction, special expedition cruises in the Amazon and varied ecological studies for national Geographic in Mexico and Central America.
-Barry’s interests include the environment, animal welfare, theater and social injustice.
+Barry’s interests include the environment, animal welfare, theater and social justice.

 Vice President

 Actively involved in the non-profit community across the Verde Valley, Barry is Vice President and a founding member of Unify Sedona’s Board of Directors.
-He is a board member and lead facilitator for Northern Arizona Restorative Justice and serves on the board of the Sedona International Film Festival.
+He is a founding member and board advisor for Northern Arizona Restorative Justice and serves on the board of the Sedona International Film Festival.
 Raised in New Jersey, he did his undergraduate work at Michigan State university and has continued his graduate studies in the non-profit and philanthropic areas.
 Much of Barry’s work has included the defense of endangered species against extinction, special expedition cruises in the Amazon and varied ecological studies for national Geographic in Mexico and Central America.
-Barry’s interests include the environment, animal welfare, theater and social injustice.
+Barry’s interests include the environment, animal welfare, theater and social justice.

 Tracey McConnell (She/Her)